Furniture Upcycling course - Supply List

 - Dust pan & brush

-- Tack cloth (a very, very rung out damp cloth will suffice if you've not got one)
+- Tack cloth (a very, very rung out damp cloth will suffice at a pinch)

 Optional - depending on your piece:

 - Wood filler & putty knife/card if areas need filling.
-(Ronseal 2 part Wood Filler is my choice)
+(Ronseal 2 part Wood Filler is my choice).
+It comes in Dark, Natural and Light.

 - Wood Glue & mini clamps if repairs are required.
 (Gorilla Wood Glue is my choice)

-- Fusion Mineral Paint (If not using Fusion, try to tick to self-sealing paint such as 'Satinwood', 'Eggshell' or other Mineral type furniture paints with an 'in-built top coat')
+- Self-sealing Paint such as 'Satinwood', 'Eggshell' or other Mineral type furniture paints with an 'in-built top coat'

 - Mini Micro Fibre roller and mini paint tray if you are doing a big flat surface